Sepuluh Nopember Institute of Technology: Faculties and departments

 There are 9 faculties and 1 school, some departments offer diploma programs.

 In early 2016, the Department of Industrial Engineering achieved ABET accreditation.
 In early 2015, the Department of Informatics, Department of Statistics and Department of Environmental Engineering also achieved AUN accreditation.

 Research and achievements

-ITS is well known for the systematic inclusion of student activism in its methodical curriculum; practical engagement in socio-technological activity is formally rewarded through its credit-based evaluation system as part of its character-building curriculum.
-Within this unique system, undergraduate student must pass the minimum numbers of required credit of social engagement in order to graduate from the institute.
+ITS is known for the systematic inclusion of student activism in its methodical curriculum; practical engagement in socio-technological activity is formally rewarded through its credit-based evaluation system as part of its character-building curriculum.
+Within this system, undergraduate student must pass the minimum numbers of required credit of social engagement in order to graduate from the institute.
 Undergraduate students are supervised by selected faculty members in technological project that deals with environmental or social issues for local, national, or international scale.
 Involvement in national and international competition are encouraged in order to integrate in-class learning and out-of-class impact.
-ITS is famous for its winning-spirit ethos, as students, led and supervised by selected faculty members, are tirelessly competing in national and international level.